How it works

 How does Nofence keep the goats in the grazing area?

-If the goats stay within the Nofence boundary, they won’t notice anything at all.
-If a goat enters the warning zone, the collar starts vibrating and emitting increasingly high-pitched beeps in advance of the electric shock.
-The shock, which is equivalent to approximately 1-2% of the maximum energy delivered by a traditional electric fence, lasts for half a second.
+If the animals stay within the Nofence boundary, they won’t notice anything at all.
+If an animal enters the warning zone, the collar starts emitting increasingly high-pitched beeps in advance of the electric shock.
+The shock, which is equivalent to approximately 1-2 % of the maximum energy delivered by a traditional electric fence, lasts for half a second.
 The animals learn the link between the audio signals and the electric shock, and turn around to turn off the sound and avoid the discomfort of the shock.

 Keep track of your animals